Mizantoro/website/README.md

 ## Contact

 If you have any questions or suggestions, feel free to reach out via contact methods provided on the website.
-Keep in mind I am not a big fun of web programming, and this website is just a side project I made 4fun and out of bordom.

 ## Note